-- 1. Locate the GPS RECEIVER on the LH Fuselage Skin, forward of the rudder pedals.

-- 2. Disconnect the ADS-B cable.
+- 1. Locate the GPS RECEIVER on the LH Fuselage Skin, forward of the rudder pedals. - 2.
+Disconnect the D9155J antenna cable and D9137P harness connector. - Remove the receive by loosening the three nuts and washers securing the receiver to the bonded studs.

-- 3. Remove screws.